12 Tips for Prolonging Battery Life

 8. Do not leave your devices plugged in at 100 percent.
 Overcharging will reduce battery life.
 Instead, discharge it down to 40 percent occasionally.
 If you plan not to use your device for a while, keep the battery at around 50 percent.

-9. Improve the performance of the day-to-day life of your battery by turning town the brightness of your screen and muting the speakers.
-When using your laptop, copy CD or DVD information to the hard drive.
-The laptop uses less power if your run such programs from the hard drive rather than use the CD/DVD optical drive.
-Limit computer gaming, CD listening, and video watching.
-Graphic and sound intensive programs drain the battery faster.
+9. Improve the performance of the day-to-day life of your device batteries by turning down the brightness of your screen.
+Also, if you have a laptop, limit computer gaming, CD listening and video watching.
+Graphic and sound-intensive programs drain the battery faster.

-10. Change the batteries on your smoke detector at Daylight Saving time, twice a year.
+10. Change the batteries on your smoke detector twice a year.
 Take the top off the detector and follow the manufacturer’s instructions.

-12. Visit Call2Recycle to find the locations of rechargeable battery and cell phone collection programs throughout the United States and Canada.
-This tip won’t necessarily save you money but it will help save the environment.
+11. Visit Call2Recycle to find the locations of rechargeable battery and cell phone collection programs throughout the United States and Canada.
+This tip won’t necessarily save you money, but it will help save the environment.

 About the Author